inspire-eu-validation/download-service/sos-pre-defined/at4-13language-capabilities-response.md

 # Language Capabilities Response

-**Purpose**: Check that the Response Language exists and it changes depending on the requested language.
+**Purpose**: Test that the Response Language exists and it changes depending on the requested language.

 **Prerequisites**

 **Test method**

-* Send a GetCapabilities request without LANGUAGE parameter
+* Send a GetCapabilities request without LANGUAGE parameter.

-  * Validate that the [Response Language](#responseLanguage) is the same as the [Default Language](#defaultLanguage)
+  * Check if the [Response Language](#responseLanguage) is the same as the [Default Language](#defaultLanguage).

-* Send a GetCapabilities request with an invalid value in the LANGUAGE parameter
+* Send a GetCapabilities request with an invalid value in the LANGUAGE parameter.

-  * Validate that the [Response Language](#responseLanguage) is the same as the [Default Language](#defaultLanguage)
+  * Check if the [Response Language](#responseLanguage) is the same as the [Default Language](#defaultLanguage).

-* For every [Supported Language](#supportedLanguage), send GetCapabilities request with parameter LANGUAGE
+* For every [Supported Language](#supportedLanguage), send GetCapabilities request with parameter LANGUAGE.

-  * Validate that the [Response Language](#responseLanguage) is the same as the requested one
+  * Check if the [Response Language](#responseLanguage) is the same as the requested one.

-* If any of the checks or validations fails, the test fails
+* If any of the checks or validations fails, the test fails.

 **Reference(s)**: